acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 ##### Conditional.condition (`Condition`)

 The utterance represents a `Condition`, i.e., an unrealized situation which, when realized, would lead to the `Consequence` described in the anchor.
 If the utterance holds true, the anchor is caused to hold true at some instant in all possible futures.
 This can be a generic truth about the world (PDTB Condition/generic), a statement that describes a regular outcome every time the condition holds true (PDTB Condition/generic) or a single time that this is the case (PDTB Condition/general).
-Following ISO 24617-8, this is independent of whether the `Consequence` is believed to be true (PDTB Condition/factual present, Condition/factual past) or not (counterfactuals, PDTB Condition/unreal present, PDTB Condition/unreal past).
+Following ISO SemAF, this is independent of whether the `Consequence` is believed to be true (PDTB Condition/factual present, Condition/factual past) or not (counterfactuals, PDTB Condition/unreal present, PDTB Condition/unreal past).
 If the condition is not true, the anchor should express what the consequences would had been if it had.
 Note that it is possible that the anchor can be true in the future independently of the utterance.
 (PDTB Condition, Prasad et al. 2007, p.30-31; Bunt & Prasad 2016, SemAF: Condition/Antecedent)

 - (108') "Orange County is taking in at least $4 billion nationwide by boiler rooms every year", Mr. McClelland says. "**Because** I've heard that there is $40 billion in total, and that's 10%." (reformulated after PDTB2, 1568, cf. 108)